A long-term traveller’s guide to all the essentials you need for your backpacking trip!

 Showergel / soap*

 Feminine Hygiene – one month’s supply of sanitary pads / tampons (you can buy more all over the world).
-OR better still a menstrual cup which is reusable and saves waste.
+Better still, take a menstrual cup or period pants (aka period knickers), both of which are reusable and save waste.
+Check out my period pants review for more info.

 Download my backpacking essentials checklist below to help you shop, pack, and get yourself ready…

-How Much to Travel Vaccinations Cost in the UK – and how to shop around for the best deals!
+How Much do Travel Vaccinations Cost in the UK – and how to shop around for the best deals!

 What do you think – are there any must-have backpacking essentials I’ve missed off this list?
 Share in the comments below!